alcantarar/dryft/README.md

 # `dryft`
 #### Created by [Ryan Alcantara](https://alcantarar.github.io)
 ![output_image](documentation/JOSS_submission/waveform.png)
+*Illustrated effect of using `dryft` to correct signal drift in vertical ground reaction force running data*

 `dryft` is an open-source Python package that corrects running ground reaction force (GRF) signal drift.
 This package was developed for biomechanical researchers using force plates